 What this means for a REALTOR® who is suspended for not meeting the REALTORS® ethics training requirement is that all the rights, privileges, and services she is entitled to receive because she is a REALTOR® are suspended until she satisfies the training requirement.
 If she meets the requirement the next day, then her rights, privileges, and services are restored the next day.
 While suspended, though, her obligation to abide by the Code of Ethics continues, as does the obligation to pay dues.

-Failure to meet the requirement for any two-year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any two (2) year cycle or until the requirement is met, whichever occurs sooner.
+Failure to meet the requirement for any three-year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any three (3) year cycle or until the requirement is met, whichever occurs sooner.
 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.